Using Power BI Object Level Security

 • For the Admin roles, you can leave the Table filter DAX expression blank and save.

 Enabling Object Level Security is not implemented in the Power BI Desktop editor.
 In order to do that, you will need to use the Tabular Editor External Tool to enable Object Level Security.
-You can download that here and add it to the External Tools section of your Power BI Desktop.
+Add it to the External Tools section of your Power BI Desktop.

 Power BI Object Level Security - Tabular Editor